Search

 It was time to get serious about organizing my classroom space and purging, donating or recycling the resources that were not serving a valuable purpose to my students or me.

 I read books and articles about home organization.
 I tweaked and applied those tips and strategies to make them applicable to the classroom.
 Next, I focused on finding the best ways to organize and manage my teaching environment.
-Finally, I turned my attention to creating ways to decorate our learning space so it would be inviting and comfortable, yet visually clutter-free, so my students could focus, learn, and reach their potential.
+Finally, I turned my attention to creating ways to decorate our learning space so it would be inviting and comfortable, yet visually clutter-free.
+It was important to me that my students could focus, learn, and reach their potential.

 When my son was born, I had the privilege of taking an entire year off to be home with him.